 When a partial or full payment is received, not only will the invoice reflect the new balance, the bookkeeping module will create a transaction for the sale (based off the income category assigned to the invoice item), and a transaction for sales tax when applicable (based off of the sales tax category assigned)

 So what do you do with the deposit transactions from your bank feed?
 You should categorize them as "Transfer between accounts".
 Categorizing as "Transfer between accounts" eliminates the "double post" effect of counting the revenue twice.
 If you're comfortable enough, you can also assign the deposit downloaded from your bank's website to the original payment, by clicking the arrow to the right of the Amount, then select 'Apply to an invoice', then in the pop-up, click the 'Assign to payment' drop-down, and find the invoice payment the deposit is associated with.

-Square and Stripe do not report the merchant fee to your bank.
+Your payment processor does not report the merchant fee to your bank.
 Meaning what you receive in your bank account is less than what the client paid for, so you'll need to create a New Expense entry for the merchant fees to account for the difference.
 Or, you can do one entry for the entire month's merchant fees, available from your payment processor's website.

 Below is an example of what proper bookkeeping should look like.
 Line 1 is manually entered as an expense.
 Line 2 is classified as a Transfer between accounts, and does not count towards revenue.
 Line 3 records the revenue.

 You can also click the button below to see more about what to do with bank deposits.

 The first step to using 17hats Bookkeeping & Reporting is to connect any bank and credit card accounts you use for your business.
 You can do this by clicking on the "Connect Account" button on the Account Settings > Bookkeeping Options page.

 Here you can connect your account from over 20,000 financial institutions which will import transactions from up to the most recent 90 days, by searching for your bank within the search bar.